wejs/docs/docs/cli/README.md

 # Command-line interface (CLI)

-We.js cli is a util tool for manage and develop your we.js project
+Util tool for manage, get information, run small tasks in your We.js project

 To see all commands after install we cli type `we` in your terminal